 The old saying of grabbing all the clothes you think you will need on a trip and then put half of them back is really true.
 Travel is all about freedom and relaxation.
 Don’t let a heavy luggage load weigh you down.

-You don’t need to skimp on undergarments which need daily changing, but things like jumpers and jeans can get multiple days of use before needing a clean.
+You don’t need to skimp on undergarments that need daily changing, but things like jumpers and jeans can get multiple days of use before needing a clean.
 Don’t worry about wearing the same outfit multiple days in a row while travelling as you generally won’t encounter the same people on a daily basis as you might at work.

 Roll Not Fold